-Drill holes and sample intervals for the materials selected for the four test programs are shown in Table 13-1 (all samples and all zones), Figure 13-2 for the Meio deposit, and Figure 13-3 for the Serra deposit.
-The samples tested are spatially representative of the zones for future mining and processing.
+Drill holes and sample intervals for the materials selected for the four test programs are shown Figure 13-1 through Figure 13-3.
+The samples tested are spatially representative of the zones for mining and processing.
 Results from the test programs are acceptable to project the metallurgical response of the materials planned for processing.
 The details of the drill hole intervals for the 2017 samples were not readily available for incorporation into the figures below.